UwUcodeposter/stopai/README.md

-# stopai
+# stop ai
-just a website
+just a website built to inform of the dangers of AI!
+For my school project.